 Throughout his epistles, Paul uses a variety of big words to describe God’s hyper-super-grace.
 The meaning of these words is not always clear in English, but read the original language and you will find Paul writing about the lavish wastefulness of God’s grace (2 Cor.
 9:8) and how God’s supply of grace is super-abundant to the point of being excessive (Rom.
 5:17, 1 Tim.
 1:14).

-We lack scales for measuring God’s grace, but God’s grace is comparable in magnitude to his wisdom (see Eph.
+We lack scales for measuring God’s grace, but God’s grace is comparable in magnitude to his wisdom (see entry for Eph.
 1:7).
 God is as gracious as he is wise.
 But then says, “No, there really is nothing we can compare with God’s grace” (see Eph.
 2:7).

 Paul was the first to use the word hyper when describing God’s grace, but he was hardly the only one to describe God’s grace as extreme and over-the-top.
 John spoke of receiving grace upon grace from fullness of God’s supply (John 1:16).
 Saying God is full of grace, is like saying the ocean is full of waves.
 “Grace upon grace” means God can bless you with wave after wave of grace and never run out.